 Counseling services you may need

-The kind of problems you have and your level of distress will help decide what services can best help you.
+The kind of problems you have and your level of distress will help decide which services can best help you.

-In most places, the social worker is the “first responder,” and the first support person you may see.
-When the cancer care team wants to refer you to someone for your distress, a social worker will see you and find out whether your distress falls into the area of psychosocial or practical problems.
+Often a social worker is the first responder, and the first support person you may see.
+When the cancer care team wants to refer you to someone for your distress, a social worker may see you to find out whether your distress falls into the area of psychosocial or practical problems.

 - Trouble adjusting to illness